Femoral Hernia

 • Inguinal hernia – found supero-medial to the pubic tubercle

-Emergency Presentation and Management of a Hernia
+Emergency Presentation of a Hernia

 • Irreducible / incarcerated – the contents of the hernia are unable to return to their original cavity